-Each full-time and part-time A employee shall be entitled to designate for deduction and apply for reimbursement of up to \$5,000 pre-tax dollars per year spent for the care of his/her dependent(s).
+Effective January 1, 2022, Full-time and Part-time A employees and employees in concurrent Part-Time B status that add up to more than 19 hours/week for at least four (4) complete consecutive calendar months shall be entitled to designate for deduction and apply for reimbursement of up to \$5,000 pre-tax dollars per year spent for the care of his/her dependent(s).
 This includes Childcare, Eldercare, Preschool, Day Camp, Before/After School Programs and Nursing Care.